Xusamolas/lots-raid-information/spirit-vale/vale-guardian/builds/utility-chronomancer.md

 As a Chronomancer with a sword, the Chronomancer has to boonstrip the Blue Guardian for it to become vulnerable to attacks if there is no Chonomancer tank.

 ## Build
+The Chronomancer uses Assassin's gear.
+If Assassin's is not available, use Berserker's.

+### Armor
-- Assassin's or Berserker's armor with ideally Superior Runes of the Chronomancer
+Ideally all the armor pieces have Superior Runes of the Chronomancer.

+### Weapons
+{% include templates/builds/weapon-skills.html profession="Mesmer" mainhand="Sword" offhand="Focus" %}
+{% include templates/builds/weapon-skills.html profession="Mesmer" mainhand="Sword" offhand="Sword" %}
-- Assassin's or Berserker's sword/sword and shield with ideally Sigils of Force and Sigils of Concentration
+Ideally these weapons have Sigils of Force and Sigils of Concentration.

-- Well of Eternity, Signet of Inspiration, Well of Recall, Well of Action, Timewarp
+### Utilities
+{% include templates/builds/utility-skills.html healing="Well of Eternity" utility1="Signet of Inspiration" utility2="Well of Recall" utility3="Well of Action" elite="Time Warp" %}

 ### Traits
 {% include templates/builds/specialization.html name="Domination" major1="2" major2="2" major3="2" %}